Things I learnt when self-hosting my own podcast

 Learning: use a content delivery service for audio

-I used to think that a content delivery network like Cloudfront wasn’t necessary for a podcast.
+I used to think that a content delivery network like CloudFront wasn’t necessary for a podcast.
 Most people get their podcasts automatically downloaded overnight, for example, and fast speed or even a consistent transfer rate isn’t necessary if you’re downloading unattended.

 Secondly, when using tools like WebSub or PodPing to “announce” to podcast apps that you’ve a new episode ready, traffic can be quite hard work for a server as potentially hundreds of podcast apps all jump to download the audio as soon as they can.
+That can hurt any server, especially ones that are charged based on CPU use, so CloudFront is handy.

-Cloudfront also keeps its own logs, and can be configured to drop them all into an Amazon S3 bucket for analysis later.
+CloudFront also keeps its own logs, and can be configured to drop them all into an Amazon S3 bucket for analysis later.
 By piping all my traffic through Cloudfront, I have one simple logfile regardless of where all the stuff is.

 Cloudfront’s “behaviours” allow you to direct different URL patterns to different origin servers, too.
 This allows me to switch, if I want to, from Amazon S3 to somewhere else to host the audio — and keep the URL the same.
 This has already been useful (in the early days, I was serving audio from the webserver, rather than S3).